4G phones

 Frequencies

-Each band works with its own frequency.
-Exactly which ones they are can be seen in the table below.
-Sometimes manufacturers give information about supported frequencies instead of bands.
-With the information below, you can look up exactly which band is meant.
+Each band operates on its own frequency.
+You can see exactly which ones in the table below.
+Sometimes manufacturers provide information about supported frequencies rather than bands.
+You can use the information below to look up exactly which band is meant.
 We have limited ourselves here to the frequencies in use in Europe.

 | Band | Frequency |